Areas of Practice - Anxiety Disorders

 In 2022, 5.2% of Canadians aged 15 and older met the diagnostic criteria for Generalized Anxiety Disorder (GAD) - doubling from 2.6% in 2012.
 While youth, more so, women than men aged 15 to 24 experienced a significant rise in anxiety disorders.
 The prevalence of GAD in this group tripled from 3.8% in 2012 to 11.9% in 2022.

-However an anxiety attack is not a panic attack.
+Anxiety attack is not a panic attack.
 Panic attacks and anxiety attacks are both intense emotional and physical experiences often associated with anxiety disorders, but they differ in their causes, symptoms, and duration.
 Here's a breakdown of the key differences:

 -